Have any questions? Feel free to contact us:

 Our Consultation time is 10 minutes per appointment.
 It may not be possible to deal with more than one issue during a single Consultation.

 A parent/guardian may bring 1 or 2 children to the doctor at the same time.
 If you need to bring more than one family member to see the Doctor, please ensure you book a Consultation appointment for each person.
 This will ensure the Doctor has sufficient time to deal with each person’s medical issue.
-We offer a reduced fee for a Consultation where more than one family member attends.
-Please see our fee list for details.

 A Medical Card provides you with a range of medical services from your nominated GP.
 These services are provided to you free under a contract between the HSE and your GP and include standard medical consultations and related services required for the treatment of acute illnesses.
 No distinction is made between Medical Cards and Doctor Visit Cards (DVC) in relation to services from your GP however, holders of DVC will have to pay for medications in the pharmacy.